Learn more about:

 - Ensure you’re getting accurate information.
 Confirm resume data, like employment dates, jobs, job titles and responsibilities.

 - Learn about candidates previous work experiences.
-Understand how candidates use their skills on the job directly from the people who have worked with them.
+Understand how candidates use their skills on the job directly from professional references who have worked with them in the past.

 - Find out how candidates work with others.
 Use reference checks to learn about candidates’ work relationships with managers, colleagues, direct reports and clients.